Life insurance underwriting is easy with RiskQuoter.

 Reckless driving and DUI’s typically follow criminal underwriting rules.

-For other criminal histories, the availability of life insurance depends on individual crimes, convictions, and your current probation/parole status.
+The availability of life insurance depends on the crimes committed, convictions, and your current probation/parole status.

 The following are the most common life insurance underwriting questions we receive.

 Underwriting may take from several days to a few months to complete.
 It all depends on the type of policy, insurance company chosen, your medical history and more.